 This team-taught interdisciplinary course challenges students to conduct serious inquiry of complex issues meriting contemporary concern.
 Students read and discuss course texts and then design individual research projects related to the course theme and appropriate to their major area of academic study.
 These projects must be submitted to an external scholarly venue such as a professional conference, workshop and/or academic journal.

 This seminar is offered in conjunction with the two intercultural lectures that are held on campus each Fall and Spring Term.
 The focus of the course is on ethical theories and their application to contemporary problems and issues.
 The readings for the course are unique to each speaker and provide an orientation to both the intellectual and the concrete context of the speaker’s remarks.

 The class meets as a seminar for text-based discussions prior to each speaker’s visit.
 Students then have the opportunity to meet with each speaker after the lecture.
 There is a follow-up class the week following the speaker.

 Honors Service Seminar

-Students conduct a scholarly investigation of service through reading and discussing varied theories and applications of service design and through participating in a semester-long service experience for a minimum of 25 service hours.
+Students conduct a scholarly investigation of service through reading and discussing varied theories and applications of service design and through participating in a term-long service experience for a minimum of 25 hours per term.
 Service-Learning locations appropriate to each student’s major and/or significant areas of interest are selected.
 Students maintain a detailed reflective journal on the service experience for the 13 weeks of site placement.
-At the conclusion of the course, students compose a summative, reflective essay relating the site experience to the readings and course goals.
+At the conclusion of the course, students compose a summative essay relating the site experience to the readings and course goals.

 Honors Directed Readings